nicesoul/test-github-copilot/README.md

 Want to explore this repo? [content.md](content.md) has a full list of files and folders with a brief explanation.

 ## Contact
-In case of any question, please, refer to
+In case of any question, please, refer to [documentation](https://github.com/github/copilot-docs)
- > [link to markdown documentation](https://www.markdownguide.org/extended-syntax/) - change to link to your repo documentation.

 Here is my contact [page](https://nicesoul.me/contact)

 <br>

 ---
-## And, please, remember what our home is
+### And, please, remember what our home is
 ![globe east](https://avatars.githubusercontent.com/u/51438619?v=4)

 Watch HOME [documentary](https://www.youtube.com/user/homeproject/videos) if not sure :)